git-pull/website/code_explorer/django-vs-flask-2017.rst

 `template project for it <https://github.com/tony/cookiecutter-flask-pythonic>`_.

-This cookiecutter project will create a core application object that can load your Flask blueprints via a declarative YAML or JSON configuration.
+This cookiecutter project will create a core application object that can load Flask blueprints via a declarative YAML or JSON configuration.

 Feel free to use it as a sample project.
 In terminal: